THE MISSOURI STATE

 - Introduction of the team and each member

-- Each member’s presentation (3-5 minutes max) in the order the team has established.
+- Each member’s 5-minute presentation in the order the team has established.

 - If you click on the debate application you will see a place to explain the five major elements of your argument and below that, a brief outline of your team’s overall argument.
 Use this as the guide for developing your video.